-The base layer is what you wear next to your skin and it should wick away sweat and moisture to keep you dry.
-This is important as if your clothing gets wet it will lose insulation value and make you colder.
+The base layer is what you wear next to your skin, and should wick away sweat and moisture to keep you dry.
+This is important as if your clothing gets wet, it will lose insulation value and make you colder.

 The insulation layer’s job is to trap heat next to your body and keep you warm.
 This can be a down jacket, synthetic insulated jacket, or even a wool sweater, depending on the conditions.

-The shell layer is what goes on over everything else and it needs to be both wind and water-resistant to protect you from the elements.
-This can be a rain jacket, hardshell jacket, or even a poncho depending on what you are carrying.
+The shell layer is what goes on over everything else, and it needs to be both wind and water-resistant to protect you from the elements.
+This can be a rain jacket, hardshell jacket, or even a poncho, depending on what you carry.

-You need maximum functionality from the clothing you bring on a thru-hike as you will be spending a lot of time in them.
-This means they need to be comfortable, have a good fit, and offer features that make your life easier.
+You need maximum functionality from the clothing you bring on a thru-hike as you will spend a lot of time in them.
+This means they must be comfortable, have a good fit, and offer features that make your life easier.

-Comfort is vital as you will be wearing the same clothes day after day and you need to be able to hike in them without any discomfort.
-This means they need to fit well, not be too constricting, and ideally have some stretch to them.
+Comfort is vital as you will be wearing the same clothes daily, and you need to be able to hike in them without any discomfort.
+This means they need to fit well, not be too constricting, and ideally have some stretch.